cs499617/RPDR-API/README.md

 # RPDR-API
 This project was completed as a second-year class assignment where students had to create their own API.
 This API focuses on an American reality television show called "RuPauls Drag Race".
-The time taken to complete this project was 1 weeks or roughly 15-20 hours.
+The time taken to complete this project was 1 week or roughly 15-20 hours.

 # How to run this project
 It is very important to do the first step.
 It will create a "node-modules" directory that supports a chunk of this projects functionality.